 vote on constitutional amendments;

-the election/re-election of Trustees.
+noting the appointment or election/re-election of Trustees.

 The Trustees may convene an extraordinary general meeting at any time.

 The Trustees must convene an extraordinary general meeting within 8 weeks if there is a valid requisition by 40 Ordinary members (under section 303 of the Companies Act) or a requisition by a resigning auditor (under section 518 of the Companies Act).